LaWebcapsule/directus9/docs/extensions/operations.md

 ### App Entrypoint

 The App entrypoint exports a configuration object with options to configure the appearance of your operation.
-When loading your operation, this object is imported by the Directus App host.
+When loading your operation, this object is imported by the Directus9 App host.

 Example of an entrypoint: